riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 The following is a table that shows the disagreements between decision theories.
 For each pair of decision theories specified by a row and column, the decision problem named in the cell is one where the decision theories return different answers.
 The diagonal is blank because the decision theories are the same.
-The lower left triangle is blank because it repeats the entry in the mirror image (along the diagonal) spot.
+The lower left triangle is blank because it repeats the entries in the mirror image (along the diagonal) spots.

 | |UDT1/FDT-action|UDT1.1/FDT-policy|TDT|EDT|CDT|
 |:---:|:----------:|:----------:|:----------:|:----------:|:----------:|